-Hidden Villa is an outdoor education center tucked into a wonderfully rural valley at the base of the Santa Cruz Mountains.
+Hidden Villa is an outdoor education center tucked into an isolated little valley at the base of the Santa Cruz Mountains.
 The main attraction is the small working farm with its various farm animals and crops, but there are also a few miles of trails that explore the wooded hills around the farm.
-Scenery-wise most of the trails, with the notable exception of the Creek Trail, aren't anything special, but they are very well built and maintained.
+Scenery-wise most of the trails aren't anything special, with the notable exception of the Creek Trail.

 Hidden Villa resembles Rancho San Antonio, which is right next door, in that both have small farms and trail systems.
 Hidden Villa's farm more enjoyable to visit, since it's bigger, not nearly as crowded, and lets you get closer to the animals.
 On the other hand, Rancho San Antonio's trails are more enjoyable, with more variety and better views.